jbuchholz838/TVInfo/README.md

 A program that utilizes an online API to retrieve JSON data containing TV show information such as episodes, air dates, genres, etc.

-This was developed during throughout 2014 - 2016 and is no longer actively being used or developed.
+This was developed throughout 2014 - 2016 and is no longer actively being used or developed.

 ## Technologies